 While we were in Salzburg looking for a place to eat after walking around the Mirabell gardens, we stumbled upon this Vegan place called “The heart of Joy“.
 Though the place was not crowded or your typical brunch place, we ventured in and enjoyed a scrumptious meal of omelets, fruits and Gluten-free cakes with tree butter.
 They had organic fairtrade coffee, 50 kinds of teas and juice made with beets, orange, carrot, ginger and apple — a truly memorable meal.
 We were looking for one of the popular cafes in town but happened upon this joyful find.

 Sometimes we luck out like that and there are times we end up at a place where there is nothing appetizing on the menu that I have the rest of the family eat and stop at a grocery store nearby to pick up some basic supplies to make a sandwich.
 It rarely happens, but the key is to be flexible.

 Bring your own

 If all else fails, bring your own meal!
 It is rude and inappropriate to bring your own meal to a restaurant but you can pack a picnic with breads, cheese, spreads, fruits and some wine or smoothies for a relaxing stop en-route.
 If you spent the dough the previous night on dinner and there were leftovers, ask for them to be packed and store it in the hotel fridge.
 Makes for a quick cold yet better than your average store-bought cheese sandwich.

 Eat around the sides

-When cauliflower steak or a nice quinoa dish is not an option for a main course, you have to be flexible and put together a couple of sides like green beans, mushrooms and what ever is the special vegetable dish of the location to make your own entree.
+When cauliflower steak or a nice quinoa dish is not an option for the main course, you have to be flexible and put together a couple of sides like green beans, mushrooms and whatever is the special vegetable dish of the location to make your own entree.
 Most chefs are happy to do that if you ask nicely!
-When you have to eat around the sides, have an open mind and most of all love you fruits and vegetables.
+When you have to eat around the sides, have an open mind and most of all love your fruits and vegetables.